Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Type 1 diabetes

 No treatments prevent the onset of type 1 diabetes mellitus.
-Some drugs may induce remission of early type 1 diabetes in some people, possibly because they prevent the immune system from destroying the cells of the pancreas.
-However, these drugs cause side effects that limit their use.
+Some medications may induce remission of early type 1 diabetes in some people, possibly because they prevent the immune system from destroying the cells of the pancreas.
+However, these changes are temporary, and the medications cause side effects that limit their use.

 Type 2 diabetes

 Type 2 diabetes can be prevented with lifestyle changes.
 People who are overweight and lose as little as 7 percent of their body weight and who increase physical activity (for example, walking 30 minutes per day) can decrease their risk of diabetes mellitus by more than 50%.
-Metformin and acarbose, drugs that are used to treat diabetes, may reduce the risk of diabetes in people with impaired glucose regulation.
+Metformin, a medication that is used to treat diabetes, may reduce the risk of diabetes in people with impaired glucose regulation.

 American Diabetes Association: Comprehensive information on diabetes, including resources for living with diabetes